holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 > *Note: Climate data is central to most calculations performed by Holos.
 For the most accurate estimation of farm emissions, measured climate data should be provided by the user which will override the default data obtained from the NASA weather API.
 If the user chooses to use the default NASA climate data, these data are available in a 10 km grid, and so can vary throughout the SLC polygon, depending on the precise location of the farm.
 Therefore, if possible, the user should choose the location of their farm as precisely as possible.
 Doing so can be aided by using different views (e.g., the Aerial view), which can be selected via the eye icon at the bottom of the map on the Farm Location screen.*
 >

-> *Holos will use daily precipitation, temperature, and potential evapotranspiration values to model soil carbon change (climate parameter), nitrous oxide emissions, as well as ammonia volatilization.*
+> *Holos will use daily precipitation, temperature, and potential evapotranspiration values to model soil carbon change (climate parameter), nitrous oxide emissions, and ammonia volatilization.*

 <br>